thomasebsmith/recipes/README.md

 - Basic CSS styling for the HTML UI

 ### v0.3
-- API and UI for searching for recipes and ingredients by name, composition, time, etc.
+- API and UI for searching for recipes and ingredients by name, ingredients, time, steps, etc.
 - SQLite-specific database optimizations

 ### v0.4